Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

+\begin{remark} Similar to Proposition \ref{prop:proj-res}, for any zigzag $\bpoint$-arc $\za$, if the endpoint is a puncture, rather than a marked point on the boundary, one can still directly give the associated projective resolution $\P_\za$.
+The subtle thing is that the complex will be infinite on the left, where the projective module $P_{t(\ell_i)}$ periodically appears, cf. Figure \ref{figure:simple to projective}.

-\begin{remark} In fact, for a finite dimensional algebra $A$, we know that the bounded derived category $\cald^b(A)$ is triangle equivalent to the homotopy categories $\kaa$ and $\iaa$.
-The constructions and results obtained in this section can dually be established for $\iaa$.
+For a finite dimensional algebra $A$, we know that the bounded derived category $\cald^b(A)$ is triangle equivalent to the homotopy categories $\kaa$ and $\iaa$.
+The constructions and results obtained above can dually be established for $\iaa$.
 In particular, one can define the {\em injective coordinate} $\zD^*_i$ to be $t^{-1}(\zD_s)$, which can be used as the coordinate to compute the minimal injective resolution of a module over gentle algebra $A(\zD^*_s)$.
-Then dual to Theorem \ref{thm:main-projective-res}, one can define the {\em cohomology completion} of a string and explicitly describe the minimal injective resolution of an indecomposable module over a gentle algebra.
 We will not discuss this in detail, but an example will be given in Section \ref{section:example}. \end{remark}

-These descriptions directly yield the following corollary, where the third one is well-known from the perspective of the representation theory, that is, both the projective dimension $\pd M$ and the injective dimension $\id M$ of a band module $M$ are one.
+Proposition \ref{prop:proj-res} and the descriptions in Remark \ref{remark:inj} directly yield the following corollary, where the third one is well-known from the perspective of the representation theory, that is, both the projective dimension $\pd M$ and the injective dimension $\id M$ of a band module $M$ are one.

 \begin{corollary} Let $\za$ be a zigzag curve, then \begin{enumerate}[\rm(1)] \item $\pd M_\za=max\{w_p(\za),w_q(\za)\}$, and $\id M_\za=max\{cw_p(\za),cw_q(\za)\}$ if $\za$ is a zigzag $\bpoint$-arc with both endpoints $p$ and $q$ in $\calm_{\bpoint}$; \item $\pd M_\za=\id M_\za=\infty$, if $\za$ is a zigzag $\bpoint$-arc with at least one endpoint in $\calp_{\bpoint}$; \item $\pd M_\za=\id M_\za=1$, if $\za$ is a zigzag closed curve. \end{enumerate} \end{corollary}